What You'll See At 5-Week Ultrasound & How To Prepare For It

 Image: Shutterstock

-According to the American College of Obstetricians and Gynecologists, a pregnant woman can go for an ultrasound scan between 18 and 22 weeks of pregnancy (1).
+According to the American College of Obstetricians and Gynecologists, a woman can go for a pregnancy ultrasound scan between 18 and 22 weeks of pregnancy (1).
 However, each pregnancy is different, and the doctor will decide the first and subsequent ultrasound visit.

 Why Is 5-Week Ultrasound Important?